KawaharaLab/PRSB/README.md

-# PRSB
+# Caterpillar_Simulator_for_PRSA
-Caterpillar model simulator for Proceedings of royal society B
+Made by F. Okuya to submit Proceedings of royal society B